Unemployment Rate in India, Types, Causes, Impact, Initiatives

 • For example, A software developer quit to find a better role in a different company.

-Unemployment in India stems from socio-economic challenges like caste-based discrimination, sluggish growth, and overpopulation.
-Seasonal agriculture, informal sectors, flawed education, skill gaps, automation, and limited accessibility further hinder job creation, reflecting the complex dynamics of India's labour market.
-The detailed explanation of these factors is provided below:
+Unemployment causes in India include reasons like caste-based discrimination, sluggish growth, and overpopulation.
+Seasonal agriculture, informal sectors, education and skill gaps, automation, and limited accessibility further hinder job creation, reflecting the complex dynamics of India’s labour market.

 • Sluggish Economic Growth: The underdeveloped economy fails to generate sufficient jobs to meet the demands of a rapidly growing population, resulting in widespread unemployment.